 This image is the first ever picture taken of the surface of Mars.
 It was taken by the Viking 1 lander on July 20, 1976, as part of a program that was specifically designed to obtain high-resolution images of the Martian surface.
-Secondary mission objectives included obtaining data on the composition and structure of the Martian atmosphere, as well as to look for possible evidence of life in the Martial soil.
+Secondary mission objectives included obtaining data on the composition and structure of the Martian atmosphere, as well as looking for possible evidence of life in the Martian soil.

-First color picture of water ice one Mars’ surface
+First color picture of water ice on Mars’ surface

 Since the discoveries made by NASA’s rovers Spirit and Opportunity dominated the media for many years longer than their design allowed, it is sometimes easy to forget about the other successful landings on Mars by American craft.
-In total, there have been seven successful landings, the first being Viking 1 & 2 (both in 1976), followed by the Pathfinder mission in 1979.
-Next in line were Spirit and Opportunity in 2004, followed by Phoenix in 2008, which was followed by the Curiosity mission in 2012.
+In total, there have been eight successful landings, the first being Viking 1 & 2 (both in 1976), followed by the Pathfinder mission in 1979.
+Next in line were Spirit and Opportunity in 2004, followed by Phoenix in 2008, which was followed by the Curiosity mission in 2012, and Perseverance in 2021.